nervosnetwork/rfcs/rfcs/0010-eaglesong/0010-eaglesong.md

 <a name="Injection-of-Constants"></a>
 ## Injection of Constants

-A given constant is xorred into every component of the state vector.
+A given constant is xored into every component of the state vector.
 The coefficients differ per component and per round.
 They are determined from using Keccak to expand the ASCII string

 ```
 The various ways in which the knowledge on which people base their plan is communicated to them is the crucial problem for any theory explaining the economic process, and the problem of what is the best way to utilizing knowledge initially dispersed among all the people is at least one of the main problems of economic policy - or of designing an efficient economic system.